Hungarian Grey Cattle

 The price of an ox was just 5-6 Forints during the reign of King Ferdinand I in Hungary but the final price of the animal became 17 Forints when it arrived in Vienna, due to the several different taxes and fees.
 It is quite understandable, that the hardened Hajdú herders of the cattle did their best to smuggle the half-savage cattle through the borders, fighting with marauders and armed officials of the king or of the Turks as well.
 Delivering a marauder’s head was also good business, Ferdinand paid 20 Forints for one.

-By the middle of the 17th century, Hungary gradually had become a typical East-European country which tended to export more raw materials and cattle than before.
+By the middle of the 17th century, Hungary gradually had become a typical East-European country that tended to export more raw materials and cattle than before.
 Even the noblemen like the Zrínyi family dealt with grey cattle – sometimes they had to bribe the Ottoman pashas in order to transport their cattle to Italy.
-When they were reported for treason to the Habsburg king for this, they just shrugged it off, saying that it was their largest income from what they could pay their Borderland-warriors and defend Croatia, Hungary as well as the Austrians.
+When they were reported for treason to the Habsburg king for this, they just shrugged it off, saying that it was their largest income from what they could pay their Borderland warriors and defend Croatia, Hungary as well as the Austrians.

 As for the Austrians, the Hungarian cattle trade has become a very important source, a „nervus aerarii” to the Austrian Treasury.
 Compared to Western countries, there was always enough meat in Hungary, and on top of that, we could feed the west in spite of the ongoing Ottoman wars.